worldline-messaging/akka-persistence-kafka/README.md

 - Deletions are not persistent (which may not be relevant for applications that configure Kafka with reasonably small retention times).

-### Special feature

-To enable dataless mode using the oldest Kafka offset given by the application to the persistence plugin

-    kafka-snapshot-store.snapshot-dataless = true

 Kafka
 -----